-This summer some teaching rooms in the Arts Building are going to be re-furbished with some new room layouts and formats in four of these rooms that are particularly suitable for interactive teaching events.
+Teaching rooms in the Arts Building have been re-furbished with some new room layouts to make them particularly suitable for interactive teaching events.

 To differentiate these rooms from standard traditional teaching room layouts we will refer to them as Active Learning Environments (ALEs).